January 8, 2015

 The United States Congress and Senate will be led by Republicans.
 That is probably a good thing at this season in the U.S. economy.
 President Obama has two years left of which little will get through the Legislative Branch.
 This is how the Framers designed it.
 Energy policy is sure to be on the agenda.
 I am not sure what else this President can really do to encourage growth unless a comprehensive tax and infrastructure plan would be passed.

 Probably the most important development here is the decline in oil and natural gas.
 World oil production and consumption numbers are scheduled to widen just a bit.
 If one would be watching the price of oil in its decline here in early January you would think this gap is miles wide.
 It just is not.
 With declining prices means oil and gas production will slow.
 This will leave the gap narrowed in 2016 and 2017.
 Somewhere here is a tremendous buying opportunity for oil and natural gas.
 These commodities by definition are non-renewable and limited by extraction.
 As their price drops it makes it less profitable to produce and bring to market.
 So eventually supply will tighten once again.
 At these levels alternative forms of energy are just not viable based on profit motive.

 I like oil and natural gas.
 I like sugar.
 I tend to think U.S. equities are overvalued unless corporations were to extend capital expenditures in larger measures.
 If Congress does not pass a comprehensive infrastructure bill then at some point here a cyclical pause will begin.
 So the question here remains when will U.S. equity valuations peak?
 What will interest rates do this year?
 Some bond experts believe the markets can begin to adjust rates with or without Central Bank assistance.
 So we shall see.

-This is an editorial written to Horizon clients as part of our tax practice and economic advising toward healthy business practices.
+This is an editorial written to Horizon clients as part of our tax practice and economic advising toward healthy business practice.